 EORI numbers of exporter and importer

+Stating terms & conditions, value, quantity and description of goods.
 Customs duties and valued added tax are calculated based on the value of goods and currency.

 Customs tariff number (HS code) of the goods

 Harmonised classification code of the goods

 Concise description of the goods in local language, including gross/net weight and number/type of packaging.

 Value of goods and currency to calculate the customs duties and import tax.